 - Immediately recommend a replacement FAC-COR certified COR as necessary (as a result of retirement, transfer, loss of certification, appointment termination).

 - Ensure the appointed COR provides prompt invoice approvals.
 For invoice disputes, immediate reporting is required by e-mailing us.
 Please note that the Prompt Payment Act statute requires Federal agencies to pay invoices in a timely manner.
 Interest penalties caused by COR delay are paid with client agency funding.

-- Notify the Acquisition Services Directorate when the primary COR will be absent for more than 30 days and require the designated alternate COR approve invoices when the primary COR is temporarily out of the office.
-The Acquisition Services Directorate contracting officer may replace the appointed COR at their discretion.
+- Notify IBC's Acquisition Services when the primary COR will be absent for more than 30 days and require the designated alternate COR approve invoices when the primary COR is temporarily out of the office.
+The IBC contracting officer may replace the appointed COR at their discretion.